HarveyYan/RNATracker/README.md

 ## Software dependency

 [Keras](https://github.com/keras-team/keras) version 2.0.9 is recommeneded.
-The idea can be easily adapted to other deep leaing frameworks such as tensorflow and pyTorch.
+The idea can be easily adapted to other deep leaing frameworks such as Tensorflow and PyTorch.

 RNAplfold and forgi libraries from the [ViennaRNA package](https://www.tbi.univie.ac.at/RNA/) and their python wrapper [Eden](https://github.com/fabriziocosta/EDeN) for acquiring RNA secondary annotations.